-- Develop a UK-wide workforce recruitment and retention strategy for foster carers to ensure they are a key part of the children's social care workforce, the reasons they are leaving are addressed and that: - They are provided with a skills-based learning and development framework. - Foster carers are all provided with regular fee payments in line with the national living wage for a 40-hour week, as a minimum. - Foster Carers who work alongside their fostering role should be entitled to an additional statutory minimum of 5 days paid leave. - Introduce a register for foster carers in all nations of the UK to address: - The need to increase the status of foster carers in the team around the child. - The difficulty of foster carers moving from one service to another. - \cdot The need for more robust safeguarding measures in the fostering sector.
+- Develop a UK-wide recruitment and retention strategy for foster carers to ensure sufficiency for children, address the reasons they are leaving and ensure: - They are provided with a skills-based learning and development framework. - They are all provided with regular fee payments in line with the national living wage for a 40-hour week, as a minimum. - Foster Carers who work alongside their fostering role should be entitled to an additional statutory minimum of 5 days paid leave. - Introduce a register for foster carers in all nations of the UK to address: - The need to increase the status of foster carers in the team around the child. - The difficulty of foster carers moving from one service to another. - The need for more robust safeguarding measures in the fostering sector.

-Invest & reform in the wider system supporting care experienced children and young people
+Invest&reform in the wider system supporting care experienced children and young people

-For foster carers to be able to provide young people the best support they can, we need a well-funded children's social care system that truly values foster care and can support families at the point of need before their needs escalate.
+For foster carers to be able to provide young people with the best support they can, we need a well-funded children's social care system that truly values foster care and can support families at the point of need before their needs escalate.